 In this part of the article, we will go through each and every point that must be included in your academic email signature.

 Your presentation as always starts with your name.
-Here is why, the best and most common practice is to keep your full name at the top of your email signature.
+Here is why, the best and most common practice is to keep your full name at the top of your signature template.

-In order to further enhance your email signature, you can add qualifications.
+In order to further enhance your academic signature, you can add qualifications.
 For students, mentioning your education might have a positive impact on your recipients since it builds up your credibility.

 The name and address of your department/establishment/laboratory/etc

-For students, the following point can be optional.
+For a student signature, the following point can be optional.
 Naming your educational institution might be enough.

 On the other hand, if you are an employee of a college or university, adding descriptive information about your place of work might be relevant to you.
 Specifying the department you belong to is relevant for your recipients.